Why our colleagues are proud to work for us

 It is worth bearing in mind that if the trustees and the guardians are the same people, this can give rise to a conflict of interests.

-My work includes contentious probate matters, which are matters where people have fallen out about Wills or estates.
-In one case I dealt with several years ago, the parents died leaving two children who were under the age of 18 and the children went to live with the guardians named in the Will, who were also the trustees.
+Our work includes contentious probate matters, which are matters where people have fallen out about Wills or estates.
+In this case study the parents died leaving two children who were under the age of 18 and the children went to live with the guardians named in the Will, who were also the trustees.
 The guardians used money from the estate to build an extension to their house on the basis that they needed to do so, so the children could live with them because without the extension their house was too small to accommodate them.
 The problem was that when the children were older and moved away, the guardians were left at the house that was significantly more valuable because of the extension.

 In the end, an agreement was reached on the basis that the children would receive a share of the value of the house in the long run, but only when the guardians decided to sell it in the years to come but it was an example of the problems that can arise.
 The root cause of a dispute was the fact that the parents had appointed guardians without considering how it would work in practice.